scottellis/omap3-pwm/README.md

 	root@overo:~# cat /dev/pwm10
 	PWM10 Frequency 2048 Hz Stopped

-The driver takes care of muxing the output pin correctly and restores the original muxing when it unloads.
+The driver takes care of muxing the output pins correctly and restores the original muxing when it unloads.
 The default muxing by Gumstix for the PWM pins is to be GPIO.

-For now, if you want to change which timer is being used, look at pwm_init().
+The driver also switches PWM10 and PWM11 to use a 13MHz clock for the source similar to what PWM8 and PWM9 use by default.
+This is currently not configurable.

+Gumstix Note: GPIO 144 and 145, PWM 9 and 10, are used with the lcd displays.
+See board-overo.c in your kernel source for details.

 BEAGLEBOARD Note: The kernel config option CONFIG_OMAP_RESET_CLOCKS is enabled